theobori-cafe/theobori.cafe/README.md

 3. Install the dependencies with `npm i`
 4. Run as`npm run build && npm run serve`

-## 📜 Scripts

-In `scripts` are some useful scripts like `convert.py` that convert markdown text for other documents format (Gemini, Gopher).

 ## 🐋 Docker

 ```bash